UCL-CCS/EasyVVUQ/docs/source/old/fusion_tutorial.rst

 Typical results
 ---------------

-The above workflow calculates the distribution of temeperatures as the uncertain parameters are varied.
-A typical results is shown below.
+The above workflow calculates the distribution of temperatures as the uncertain parameters are varied.
+A typical result is shown below.

 .. figure:: ../images/Te.svg